szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Important notes:

 - **Buckler Parry**: This component should be installed **after** any mods that add or modify weapon protection effects (e.g., SCS's Mantle tweaks) to ensure the parry is correctly blocked by those protections.
 - **Mod Compatibility**: This component identifies shield types by their unidentified name (e.g., "Buckler", "Small Shield").
-While vanilla items are patched, mod-added shields not following this convention will not be affected.
+While vanilla items are patched to conform to this schema, mod-added shields not following this convention will not be affected.
 Please report any incompatible mods so support can be added.

 ### Make Protection from Undead more balanced (1547)